dotomole/UCP_Assignment_2018/README.md

-# UCP Assignment - Terminal based "turtle" graphics
+# Terminal based "turtle" graphics
 Our task was to test and debug a program to draw terminal-based "turtle" graphics.

 To run: just run make, then